neontribe/ARCVService/INSTALL.md

 - Compile Service from Sass with `yarn prod`

 ***

+## Browser test
-In your browser of choice, go to `https://arcv-service.test` or `https://arcv-store.test` - try with `http`, too.
-Check the browser's developer tools console and network tabs for errors.
+12. In your browser of choice, go to `https://arcv-service.test` or `https://arcv-store.test` - try with `http`, too
+13. Check the browser's developer tools console and network tabs for errors

 ## Resources
 1. [Laravel Homestead official documentation](https://laravel.com/docs/5.5/homestead)